kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## ucwords

-Takes a string as an input and then converts the first letter of every word in that string to uppercase, for example:
+Takes a string as an argument and then converts the first letter of every word in that string to uppercase, for example:

 ```php
 echo ucwords('this is a string'); // Outputs: This Is A String